Arksine/moonraker/docs/configuration.md

 # systemd service
 [update_manager extension_name]
 type: git_repo
-#   Can be git_repo or zip.
-This value is set depending on how an extension
+#   Currently must be git_repo.
+This value is set depending on how an
-#   chooses to deploy updates, see its documentation for details  This
+#   extension chooses to deploy updates, see its documentation for details.
-#   parameter must be provided.
+#   This parameter must be provided.
 channel: dev
 #   The update channel.
 The available value differs depending on the
 #   "type" option.
 #      type: git_repo - May be dev or beta.
 The dev channel will update to
 #                       the latest pushed commit, whereas the beta channel
 #                       will update to the latest tagged commit.
-#      type: zip      - May be be stable or beta.
-When beta is specified
-#                       "pre-release" updates are available.
 #   The default is dev.
 path:
 #   The absolute path to the client's files on disk.
 This parameter must be